wechuli/learning_typescript/notes.md

 If declaration and initialization are on the same line, TypeScript will figure out the type of variable for us.

 #### When to use Type annotations

 - When we declare a variable on one line then initialize it later
 - When we want a variable to have a type that can't be inferred
 - When a function returns the 'any' type and we need to clarify the value

 ### When to use Type Inference

 Always

 ### any

 - means TS has no idea what this is - can't check for correct property references
 - avoid variables with 'any' at all costs

+### Annotation for Functions and Objects

+- _Type annotations for functions_ - Code we add to tell TypeScript what type of arguments a function will receive and what type of values it will return
+- _Type inference for functions_ - TypeScript tries to figure out what type of value a function will return

+No type inference for arguments.
+Type inference works for the output.

+### Types Arrays